bpires/handbook/js/index.md

 car.color //'yellow'
 ```

-Even arrays or functions are, under the hoods, objects, so it's very important to understand how they work.
+Even arrays or functions are, under the hood, objects, so it's very important to understand how they work.

 ### Object Properties